-- Planted over 325,000 trees – 93 species of plants, including 19 species that are new to the landscape.
+- Planted and regenerated over 8.4 million trees – 93 species of plants, including 19 species that are new to the landscape

 Today, we’re thrilled to say that:

-- 71 species of birds have returned, including 23 endangered or protected species (there were only 14 origonally).
+- 71 species of birds have returned, including 25 endangered or protected species (there were only 14 originally)

-- 7,031 tons of additional carbon (25,780 tons of CO2e) is estimated to have become stored in the soil and ecosystems due to our environmental measures.
+- 132,700 tons of CO2e is estimated to be stored in the soil and ecosystems due to our environmental measures

 The ‘biodiversity value’ (BV) of a plant species indicates its value to restoring Tahi’s ecosystems.
-Birds are the ‘architects’ of these ecosystems because they move seeds around the landscape, so the BV is especially weighted towards the attractiveness of a plant species to birds, as a food source and habitat.
-Invertebrates and reptiles alsohave a role, but these are less important in the early stages.
+Birds are the architects of these ecosystems because they move seeds around the landscape, so the BV is especially weighted towards the attractiveness of a plant species to birds, as a food source and habitat.
+Invertebrates and reptiles also have a role.

 On the left is one of New Zealand most notable keystone tree species, the pūriri (Vitex lucens).
 Its flowers, fruits and seeds are a valuable food source for many species, including the tūī (Prosthemadera novaeseelandiae), a bird important for ecosystem change.
 The pūriri’s dense foliage provides habitat and shelter for a diverse range of wildlife, while its trunk and roots help to nurture the local water and soil system.
 It grows slower than many of its counterparts, which alongside high wood density, makes it a more efficient long-term carbon sink, up to 1000 years.
 Its logs are also favoured by native Kiwi for nesting and roosting.